digital-transformation-workshops/ci-cd-workshop/docs/04-cicd-pipelines.md

 Once done, create a feature branch, push it, and open a PR.
 If the pipeline is configured correctly you should see the checks appear on the PR as shown in figure PR running the automatic checks.<img width="619" height="294" alt="image" src="https://github.com/user-attachments/assets/7a94cfe1-f8c2-48b2-bf69-f2d4fb097208" />

 Inside the Actions section of your repository you can see the individual steps running.
-Figure PR Pipeline Steps shows the steps.
 <img width="643" height="461" alt="image" src="https://github.com/user-attachments/assets/64dce696-1428-4878-84aa-260bb8ebe4aa" />